jubakong/ReactorKitTemplate/README.md

 - `~/Library/Developer/Xcode/Templates/File Templates/ReactorKit`

 ## Concnern
 - How to solve view transition?
+(Router?
+Coordinator?
+Injection?)
 - How to solve Error Handling in a better way?
 - How to handle if same message/model comes in?
 - `ex., We need to show alert message whenever clients press a button`